N3msi/NCPR/README.md

 Leave a comment and give Credits if you do.
 Please also respect the Licences from the contributers below.
 Info:

- https://en.wikipedia.org/wiki/Royalty-free Royalty Free License (RFL) https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)
+ Royalty Free License (RFL) : https://en.wikipedia.org/wiki/Royalty-free Royalty Free License (RFL)

+ Creative Commons Attribution(CCA) : https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)

 Contributers:
 - Montanaburbur for his/her Model of a Helmet (no link available anymore) - RFL